geogeorge46/portfolio/.zencoder/SCROLL_EFFECTS_VALIDATION.md

 ## ✅ Implementation Status

-All required features for immersive scroll and motion effects have been successfully implemented and enabled:
+All required features for immersive scroll and motion effects have been successfully implemented and enabled on $(date):

 ### 1. **Parallax Backgrounds** ✓
 - **Location**: `js/main.js` - `Effects.initParallax()` method (lines 202-230)